grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

    > **Note**: Create the `manual_mounts` field if it does not exist.
 Substitute the source and target with your tutorial's path and name.

-1. Add the following code to the `list` field in the `data/tutorials.yaml` file in the website repo:
+1. Add the following code to the `list` field in the `data/tutorials.yaml` file in the website repository:

    ```yaml
    list: